espressif/esp-jumpstart/docs/en/rst/remotecontrol.rst

 part of your firmware image, and how do you access them within your firmware?

-ESP-IDF provides a great mechanism for enabling this.
+ESP8266\_RTOS\_SDK provides a great mechanism for enabling this.
 The *component.mk* file can be used to inform the build system that the contents of certain files should be embedded within firmware image.
 This can be enabled by adding the following line into your application’s *component.mk* file.

 .. code:: cmake